SeitaroShinagawa/SeitaroShinagawa.github.io/index.md

 2019 March 14 - June 19, Internship at The University of Southern California Institute for Creative Technologies
 - Collaborate with David TRAUM lab

-2020 -, Nara Institute of Science and Technology(NAIST)
+2020 April 1 - 2020 October 31, Nara Institute of Science and Technology(NAIST)
-- I'm a Researcher at Augmented Human Communication laboratory(AHC-lab), Graduate School of Information Sciences.
+- Researcher at Augmented Human Communication laboratory(AHC-lab).
+- Working on multi-modal dialogue systems for [TAPAS project](https://ahcweb01.naist.jp/research/anr-crest-tapas/).
+- Working on Anime colorization collaborating with OLM Digital.

+2020 Novenber 1, Nara Institute of Science and Technology(NAIST)
+- Assistant Professor at Augmented Human Communication laboratory(AHC-lab)
 - Working on multi-modal dialogue systems for [TAPAS project](https://ahcweb01.naist.jp/research/anr-crest-tapas/).
 - Working on Anime colorization collaborating with OLM Digital.